signalfx/gdi-specification/specification/profiling.md

 **Status**: [experimental](../README.md#versioning-and-status-of-the-specification)

-This document describes the specific behavior and conventions for Splunk agents that contain profiling features.
+This document describes the specific behavior and conventions for Splunk instrumentation libraries that contain profiling features.

 ## Activation

-Agents may choose to activate or deactivate their profiler by default.
+Instrumentation libraries may choose to activate or deactivate their profiler by default.
-Agents MUST NOT activate the profiler by default unless the feature is classified as stable.
+Instrumentation libraries MUST NOT activate the profiler by default unless the feature is classified as stable.
 A configuration setting MUST be provided to allow overriding the default:

 * `SPLUNK_PROFILER_ENABLED` environment variable

 The default setting for `SPLUNK_PROFILER_ENABLED` MUST be clearly documented.
-The agent SHOULD NOT allow changing the setting at runtime, and the initial setting SHOULD be used for the entire lifespan of the application run.
+The instrumentation library SHOULD NOT allow changing the setting at runtime, and the initial setting SHOULD be used for the entire lifespan of the application run.

-An agent whose profiling capability is deactivated MUST NOT introduce additional profiling-based overhead.
+An instrumentation library whose profiling capability is deactivated MUST NOT introduce additional profiling-based overhead.
 It also MUST NOT emit profiling-based data.

 ## Call Stack Sampling

-An agent that has profiling capabilities MUST be able to sample call stacks at a fixed interval.
+An instrumentation library that has profiling capabilities MUST be able to sample call stacks at a fixed interval.
 This default interval MUST default to 1 second.

-If a language agent runtime supports threading, stacks MUST be sampled across all process threads.
+When a language runtime supports threading, stacks MUST be sampled across all process threads.
 The samples for all threads SHOULD be taken instantaneously and, in the event that this is not feasible, MUST be taken as close together as possible.
 If the samples are taken consecutively, then the profiler MUST